Avirral/math-nlp-parser/README.md

 ## Acknowledgments

-- Built as part of [Course Name] NLP project
+- Built as part of NLP project
 - spaCy for NLP capabilities
 - SymPy for mathematical processing
 - FastAPI for the excellent web framework